The Sosaley Technologies two-wheeler ISG (STWISG) is a full-featured control system developed for and in conjunction with Lucas-TVS.

 The third block is the starter/motor mode.
 In this the objectives were simple:

-- Deliver additional torque when needed instantly.
+- Deliver additional torque instantly when needed to improve fuel efficiency.

 All these were achieved well within the pre-determined parameters.
 Sosaley developed all the drivers needed as well as the signal modulation and smoothening logic.